Composite image of a Modern Control room indoors 322717_ABMS_Command_Room_1_120720.psd

 TRACK

-Focused on Monitoring the Target
+Focused on monitoring the target

 Platforms: Collaboratively, AI-enabled battle management algorithms determine which multi-domain sensors are needed and available to track the missile and carrier battle group.